RSA Key Formats

 X509_CertRequest

-and then send it along with a fee to someone like Verisign who will issue
+and then send it along with a fee to a Certification Authority (CA) like Verisign who will issue

 Most functions involving RSA keys in the CryptoSys PKI Toolkit require the public or private key to be provided as a string in an "internal" format.
 A few functions require the actual key file itself.
-This internal format is actually a base64-encoded form of the key but please treat it as an opaque "blob" because we may change the format in later versions.
+This internal format is an encrypted form of the key in base64 encoding valid only for the current session, see Internal key strings in the manual.
 There are a variety of functions provided to extract the public and private keys from files of various formats and to save them back to alternative formats.

 Key data may be encoded in three general ways: